luciebiard/Bayesian_survival_analysis_phase_3_trials/README.md

 In this respository, you may find the code to estimate models such as those presented in “Bayesian survival analysis for early detection of treatment effects in phase 3 clinical trials” paper in Contemporary Clinical Triams Communications (2020).

-Here you are few guidelines to use these files:
+Here are some information on how to use these files:

     cll_github: Code for analyses corresponding to motivating example 1 in the above mentioned paper